Morton’s Neuroma Treatment at Foot Foundation

 Avoid narrow, pointed, or high-heeled shoes; consider lacing patterns to reduce forefoot compression

-Graded return, surface modification, cadence tweaks for runners
+Load modification & activity strategy: graded return, surface modification, cadence tweaks for runners

-Reduce forefoot overload from limited ankle dorsiflexion
+Calf flexibility & mobility: reduce forefoot overload from limited ankle dorsiflexion

-Improve forefoot stability and pressure distribution
+Intrinsic & peroneal strengthening: improve forefoot stability and pressure distribution

-Optimise MTP and midfoot mechanics
+Manual therapy / mobilisation: optimise MTP and midfoot mechanics

-Strapping or padding for short-term symptom relief
+Strapping/padding for short-term symptom relief

-When symptoms persist despite optimal conservative care, we coordinate medical interventions
+When symptoms persist despite optimal conservative care, we coordinate medical interventions:

 Ultrasound-guided corticosteroid injection for pain and inflammation reduction